AlexsLemonade/OpenPBTA-analysis/analyses/snv-callers/README.md

 ### 04-create_consensus_mut_files.R

 This script takes the merged output of 03-merge_callers.R and saves the final consensus mutation calls to a MAF-like file.
+This script outputs two main files:
+- `consensus_mutation_vaf.tsv` - contains the consensus mutations and their associated variables.
+- `consensus_mutation_tmb.tsv` - contains the re-calculated TMBs based on the conensus mutations only.

 **Option descriptions**
 ```